int128/kaniko-action/README.md

 This is an action to build and push a Docker image using [Kaniko](https://github.com/GoogleContainerTools/kaniko) in GitHub Actions.
 It is designed to work with the Docker's official actions such as [docker/login-action](https://github.com/docker/login-action) or [docker/metadata-action](https://github.com/docker/metadata-action).

-Kaniko supports layer caching.
-See https://github.com/GoogleContainerTools/kaniko#caching for more.

 ## Getting Started

-To build and push a container image to GitHub Container Registry,
+To build and push a container image to GitHub Container Registry (GHCR),

 ```yaml
 jobs: